The Big Refactor

 use zod-based schemas for Firestore de/serialization, remove unused files and functions

-Yes, that’s one commit message.
-Maybe I should’ve broken it into ten smaller commits, but once you get into that flow state, it's hard to stop.
+Yes, that's one commit...
+Maybe I should've broken it into ten smaller commits, but oh well.

 Also, yes, I will try to use properly formatted commit messages from now on (commit type, scope, message).

-• ESLint flat config adoption, because this project is the only one of mine which is still on the legacy config.
+- ESLint flat config — this was the last project of mine still on the legacy setup.

-• Kebab-case component names because I am used to shadcn/ui.
+- Kebab-case component names — I got used to shadcn/ui conventions and wanted consistency.